 Susan Kimmel, MD, is a forensic psychiatrist specializing in forensic psychiatry, mood disorders, electroconvulsive therapy (ECT) and college mental health.
 She has completed fellowships in both forensic psychiatry and mood disorders at Case Western Reserve University.
 She has practiced in general hospitals, court clinics, correctional facilities and multiple college counseling centers.
 Dr. Kimmel is a distinguished fellow of the American Psychiatric Association and past president of the Cleveland Psychiatric Society.
 She has presented nationally at the American Association of College Health on topics ranging from shootings on college campuses to the Tarasoff decision and how that impacts college counseling centers.
 The majority of her publications and research are in the area of treatment of mood disorders.

-I am passionate about mental health and ensuring that all people have access to adequate mental health services and therefore, I am currently in the Clinical Mental Health Counseling Master's program here at John Carroll.
-I am thrilled to work with the Counseling Center as we serve and assist our students in managing their mental health.
-A native of Jamaica, I am also very proud of my culture and enjoy sharing aspects of it with others.
-I believe that mental health care is just as important as physical health care and hope to see more people attend therapy as they navigate their lives.
+I am passionate about mental health and ensuring that all people have access to adequate mental health services.
+I am currently in my final year of the Clinical Mental Health Counseling Master's program here at John Carroll.
+I am thrilled to work in the Counseling Center as both graduate assistant and counselor trainee as I will work to help students find their strength and celebrate them for it.
+I utilize a person centered and feminist approach to counseling as I believe that each person is the expert in their own lives and I serve as a guide in helping them discover that.
+A native of Jamaica, I am also extremely proud of my culture and enjoy sharing aspects of it with others.
+I believe that mental health care is just as important as physical health care and hope to see the stigma in seeking mental health care ultimately disappear.

-Clinical Interests: Grief counseling, trauma counseling, psychological disorders, mindfulness, working with minority groups, and positive psychology.
+Clinical Interests: Grief counseling, trauma counseling, psychological disorders, mindfulness and multicultural counseling.

 Mary Beth Kelley – Administrative Assistant